 Erika Bloom: A Pilates guru’s top 6 wellness tips

 If you’re going to someone for wellness tips, it may as well be on the world’s top Pilates gurus.
-Erika Bloom sat down and told us her rules for staying healthy and reveals why she believes staying fit is simple.
+Erika Bloom told us her rules for staying healthy and reveals why she believes staying fit is simple.

 Erika Bloom certainly knows her craft: The former professional dancer – who performed with many acclaimed ballet and modern dance companies for almost a decade – has been studying Pilates with the world’s most acclaimed experts and teaching in New York for over fifteen years.